Originally published on AWOL/Junkee.

 I reflect on many of our assumptions and simply piss myself.
 Flights to get home from Cebu seemed exorbitantly expensive at one point ($2500).
 “Let’s just wait a few days for more flights to pop up and prices to calm down,” I said.
-What a joke.
-When airlines started reducing the number of their offerings, we quickly put that strategy in the bin.
+Ha, good one.
+When airlines started reducing the number of their offerings, that strategy was put in the bin.

 When things are uncertain, make a decision and act on it.

 3: Go above and beyond to get current, factual information

 Communicating with local governments in crisis scenarios is key.
 It’s your best chance of getting the most reliable information possible.
 Unfortunately, overseas governments cannot attain on-the-ground information about another country as quickly as travellers need in rushed, desperate times.

 Plus, there is so much misinformation out there, it’s our responsibility to consciously seek the truth.

 I wonder what would have happened if we didn’t trust Bammie.
 Would we still be in Coron?
 It doesn’t sound so bad now, being stuck on an island.
 I’ve learned that sometimes you just need to trust people (even if they’re strangers), have faith in your instincts and believe that things will be okay.

 5: Don’t discount the abilities of travel agents

 Many of us fall into the generation of DIY travel.
 I never use travel agents.
 But without one, I wouldn’t have gone home.
 The flights I found online weren’t actually booked out, as it appeared.
 Airlines were attempting to space passengers out on flights because of potential virus risk, but we didn’t know that at the time.

 The travel agent we contacted chased flights for two days before securing some for us.
 He had to do some serious convincing with airline representatives to get them.
 Having a professional on the case made all the difference.